oracle-livelabs/adb/shared/adb-data-safe/adb-data-safe.md

 > **Note**: If you are running this workshop in an **Oracle LiveLabs sandbox** hosted environment, please skip Tasks 1 through 3, as their steps have already been performed for you in the hosted environment.

 As a tenancy administrator, create an IAM policy that grants the user permission to create and manage all Oracle Data Safe resources and an Autonomous Database in the user's compartment.

-> **Note**: If you are performing this workshop in your own tenancy and not in an Oracle LiveLabs hosted environment, and you are a tenancy administrator who has already created an IAM policy for the user group, you can skip this task.

 1. From the navigation menu, select **Identity & Security**, and then **Policies**.